MarkHedleyJones/dmenu-extended/README.md

 ### Tiling window managers
 If you use a tiling window manager, you may already have a key-combination bound to launch dmenu (i.e. Ctrl+P).
 Edit your window managers configuration file to launch `dmenu_extended_run` instead.

-## Rebuilding the cache (without dmenu-extendedSettings)
-Entering 'rebuild cache' into dmenu-extended or executing `dmenu_extended_build` rebuild the cache.

 ## General Configuration

 Two json formatted configuration files are placed in *~/.config/dmenu-extended/* that control the appearance and functionality of the menu: